FirebaseGoodies/FireAdmin/README.md

 ```
 -->

-## Q & A
+## FAQ

-**Q**: Why don't you use Firebase functions to handle the `user` part using a custom API for example?
+**Q: Why don't you use Firebase functions to manage `users` through a custom API for example?**

-**A**:
+A:
- 1. I just wanted to prove the theory of a serverless CMS (without the need of Firebase functions).
+ 1. I just wanted to prove the theory of a serverless CMS using both Angular & Firebase client side features.
- 2. Firebase functions cannot be deployed on a free tier (payed feature), which will made some basic features like the user management not usable or at least testable for free.
+ 2. Firebase functions needs a `blaze` tier to be deployed, which will make the user management not usable/testable for free.

-**Q**: Do you have any plans to continue this project?
+**Q: Do you have any plans to continue this project?**

-**A**: I do, but it mainly depends on my free time & ambition, also the project stills experimental & some parts still need to be reworked, as they say: nothing is perfect.
+A: I do, all i need is free time, ambition & some [:coffee:](https://www.paypal.me/axeldev).

+**Q: Cool! i liked your project, how can i help? **

+A:
+- If you are a developer & you feel interested to contribute, i invite you to check the [todo list](#todo) below or to review the source code, as many parts still need to be reworked.
+- If not, then you can give us a :star2: & why not share the project with your friends.

+## ToDo

+- [ ] Menus handler
+- [ ] Password reset feature
+- [ ] Posts comments
+- [ ] Posts custom fields
+- [ ] Replace nested components directories with modules

 ## Build